JakubCzura/KnitterNotebookProject/README.md

 ![23](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/25d5aacb-e247-47c6-a65b-7bbc67ab761f)

 As I have mentioned the application changes to Polish language if your computer's default culture is Polish.
-There are three example screens of this version.
+There are three sample screens of this version.

 ![18](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/fdf3cd11-3854-4aac-a246-2bba576f3c01)